World champs! Egg-cellent result for New Zealand's Yolk Ferns

 It wasn't until a month later, when the competition winners pulled out of the international competition, that McColgan and Davidson were asked to fill their spot and represent New Zealand.

-McColgan said in a previous story it was "just unbelievable" and definitely "the highlight of their international sporting careers".
+McColgan had said previously it was "just unbelievable" and definitely "the highlight of their international sporting careers".

 He said the pair were keen to give the world championships "a good crack".